CalaFlan/ReaperScripts/README.md

 # ReaperScripts
-Some reaper scripts i use and find useful.
+Reaper scripts I've written and find useful for work